MeeFoundation/docs/src/Roadmap.md

 ### demo.mee.foundation

-This is a mee-certified demo/test website.
+This is a demo/test website that:

 - Supports Connect-with-Mee login
 - Supports all OIDC.Core attributes